 He said that every donation to his electoral campaign “went through the appropriate process” and that whether SUAT were an appropriate donor is “a matter for the party”.

-Earlier this week Scotland’s First Minister, Nicole Sturgeon, expressed surprise that more questions weren’t being asked about the Scottish Conservatives’ “dark money” donations.
+Earlier this week Scotland’s First Minister, Nicola Sturgeon, expressed surprise that more questions weren’t being asked about the Scottish Conservatives’ “dark money” donations.

 Referencing The Ferret’s SUAT investigation and the BBC’s probe into former Scottish Tory vice chairman, Richard Cook, SNP MP Martin Docherty-Hughes last week wrote to Scottish Tory leader, Ruth Davidson MSP, asking her what checks the party has in place before accepting donations.